Take ActionHere are several examples of actions you can take now to protect your home in the event of an earthquake:

 - Check your house and garage for foundation bolts and structural condition.

-BCAA is a proud sponsor of and participant in The Great British Columbia ShakeOut – part of the world’s largest earthquake drill.
+BCAA is a long-term supporter and participant in The Great British Columbia ShakeOut – part of the world’s largest earthquake drill.
 Our friends at ShakeOut BC have compiled some tips with more details about how you – or an appropriate contractor – can prepare your home.

 Remember to always consult and use the services of a professional to undertake work you’re not sure how to do yourself.
 To learn more about protecting your home from earthquakes speak to a BCAA insurance advisor.
 Everyone is welcome, plus BCAA Members save up to 20% on BCAA Home Insurance.